Tomm0017/rsmod/README.md

 - After the ``install`` task completes, it will print out a message on the IntelliJ console
-- The console message explains that you must find ``BigInteger("10001"`` in your client and replace it the values with the ones printed on the console.
+- The console message explains that you must find ``BigInteger("10001"`` in your client and replace it and another value near it, with the ones printed on the console.
 If you missed the console messages you can run the ``install`` task again.

 #### 5) Choose your revision
 Now you're ready to start choosing the direction of your server!